 Postdoctoral Faculty Fellow Lance Keene focuses his scholarship and teaching on the intersections of race, gender, and sexuality; urban inequality; and LGBTQ youth development, with a broad emphasis on achieving health equity.
 His research agenda aims to address critical gaps in social work and public health scholarship concerning facilitators and barriers to care for black LGBTQ youth and young adults who reside in complex and dynamic urban environments.
 Prior to joining NYU, Dr. Keene completed his PhD at the University of Chicago School of Social Service Administration, where he received a Joint Dissertation Fellowship from the Center for the Study of Race, Politics, and Culture and the Center for the Study of Gender and Sexuality, and the Fahs-Beck Fund for Research and Experimentation grant.

-Provost's Postdoctoral Faculty Fellow Carolina Vélez-Grau has research interests in suicide prevention and intervention development; adolescents’ mental health; implementation and evaluation of mental health services for minority adolescents; direct social work practice; quantitative and mixed-methods; and Community-Based Participatory Research.
+Provost's Postdoctoral Faculty Fellow Carolina Vélez-Grau has research interests in suicide prevention and intervention development; adolescents’ mental health; implementation and evaluation of mental health services for racial and ethnic minority adolescents; direct social work practice; quantitative and mixed-methods; and Community-Based Participatory Research.
 While completing her PhD at Columbia University, Dr. Vélez-Grau was a graduate research assistant on a number of National Institutes of Health research project grants; a consultant for the New York City Department of Health and Mental Hygiene in a community-based clinical service pilot; a trainer in qualitative analysis at Columbia University Global Health Research Center of Central Asia; and an adjunct lecturer in advanced clinical practice at Columbia University School of Social Work.